-Soothers are not recommended while breastfeeding is being established.
-Using soothers during this time can lead to less breast suckling and reduce your milk supply.
-Also, some babies who suck on soothers have more difficulty learning to breastfeed.
+Soothers are not recommended while breast/chestfeeding is being established.
+Using soothers during this time can lead to less breast/chest suckling and reduce your milk supply.
+Also, some babies who suck on soothers have more difficulty learning to breast/chestfeed.

 If you choose to give your baby a soother, here are some safety tips:

 - Choose a soother that is the correct size for baby’s age.